rust-lang/rust/src/doc/trpl/unsafe.md

 // Unique<T>, making the struct manage the raw pointer: when the
 // struct goes out of scope, it will automatically free the raw pointer.
 //
-// NB: This is an unsafe destructor, because rustc will not normally
+// NB: This is an unsafe destructor; rustc will not normally allow
-// allow destructors to be associated with parameterized types, due to
+// destructors to be associated with parameterized types (due to
-// bad interaction with managed boxes.
-(With the Send restriction,
+// historically failing to check them soundly).
+Note that the
-// we don't have this problem.)
-Note that the `#[unsafe_destructor]`
+// `#[unsafe_destructor]` feature gate is currently required to use
-// feature gate is required to use unsafe destructors.
+// unsafe destructors.
 #[unsafe_destructor]
 impl<T: Send> Drop for Unique<T> {
     fn drop(&mut self) {